jundalisay/spblist/content/en/material/principles/part-2/chapter-09b.md

 ---
 heading: "Chapter 9b"
-title: "Theory of Elastic Gravitational Bands"
+title: "The Elastic Theory of Gravity"
 linkTitle: "Elastic Theory"
 # # date: 2020-01-31
 # date: 2023-02-10
-weight: 34
+weight: 36
 image: /graphics/physics/bands.jpg
 description: "The Elastic Theory is from Descartes and kepler, with important maxim-contributions from Socrates, Taoism, Buddhism, and Hinduism."
 icon: /icons/spmat.png